-The Pediatric Newborn Medicine Summer Student Research Program will be fully VIRTUAL for the summer of 2021.
-The program provides undergraduate college students with eight weeks of intensive and fulfilling research experience.
-Our dedicated team of Neonatologists, Pediatricians, Researchers, and NICU Specialists offer one-on-one virtual mentorship to students in a variety of topics within the field of Perinatal and Neonatal Medicine.
+The Pediatric Newborn Medicine Summer Student Research Program provides undergraduate college students with eight weeks of intensive and fulfilling research experience.
+Our dedicated team of Neonatologists, Pediatricians, Researchers, and NICU Specialists offer one-on-one mentorship to students in a variety of topics within the field of Perinatal and Neonatal Medicine.
 Students will be appropriately matched to mentors based on their research interests and experience (if any) to ensure a rewarding and professionally stimulating experience.
 Space is limited and applications must be completed by the deadline below to be considered for selection.
-Students are expected to be available throughout the entire duration of the program.
-Activities are typically scheduled Mondays through Fridays each week.
+The program will be in-person at Brigham and Women’s Hospital for the summer of 2022.
+Students are expected to be available throughout the entire duration of the program from Monday through Friday each week.

 The Pediatric Newborn Medicine Summer Student Research Program aims to admit highly motivated students with an interest in research and its applications to healthcare, academic medicine, and related fields.
+In accordance with Brigham and Women’s Hospital policies, participants are required to be fully vaccinated against COVID-19.
 No prior research experience is required.
+Students of diverse backgrounds are strongly encouraged to apply.
 All students must meet the following requirements:

-Proven interest in Research, Academic Medicine, and related fields.
+Proven interest in Research, Academic Medicine, or related fields

 How to Apply

-Applications will be accepted from January 4, 2021 through February 1, 2021.
-All required Application Materials must be received by our Program Coordinator by February 1, 2021 at 5PM EST.
+Applications will be accepted from January 3, 2022 through February 1, 2022.
+All required Application Materials must be received by February 1, 2022 at 5PM EST.

-Submit the following application materials by the application deadline:
+Submit the following application materials here by the application deadline:

 A personal statement (one page maximum)